Even beach-lovers are skipping the sand in favor of all the new poolside water parks…

 Coconut Bay Beach Resort & Spa, Saint Lucia

-If sipping a piña colada at a swim-up bar while watching your kids have fun on the waterslides sounds like a good holiday, you’ll probably enjoy the affordable and family-friendly Grand Memories Splash.
+If sipping a piña colada at a swim-up bar while watching your kids have fun on the waterslides sounds like a good holiday, you’ll enjoy the affordable and family-friendly Check PricesRoyalton Splash Punta Cana (formerly the Grand Memories Splash).
 Here you and your older kids (10 years and up) can bomb down seven large waterslides with names like Black Hole, Space Bowl and Kamikaze, the latter featuring a 15.2-meter vertical drop.
 Smaller children have seven of their own slides to choose from, including introductory slides for slightly fearful first-timers.
 Guests can also take part in some in-pool introductory scuba lessons, all included.

 Thanks to Jack Sparrow and crew, pirates haven’t been this popular since Treasure Island was first published back in the early 1880s.
-And if your kids are pirate fans, they’ll love Panama Jack Resorts Cancun (formerly Gran Caribe Cancun Resort), home to Camp Jack and Pirate Splash Park.
+And if your kids are pirate fans, they’ll love the Check PricesWyndham Alltra Cancun (formerly Panama Jack Resorts Cancun Resort), home to Camp Jack and the Pirate Splash Park.
 This family-friendly waterpark has a pirate ship and medieval castle and a playful pirate atmosphere throughout.
-Pirate splash park has 7 waterslides, 2 splash zones and a family pool.
-All good fun in the Mexican sun.
+Pirate Splash Park has 7 waterslides, 2 splash zones and a family pool.
+All good fun in the Mexican sun….arrrrggh.